webex/spark-ios-sdk-example/README.md

     ```bash
     pod install
     ```
-## Request your App ID and Secret
-1.Register a new user on the website https://developer.ciscospark.com/
 ## Example
 The "// MARK: " labels in source code have distinguished the SDK calling and UI views paragraphes.
 Below is code snippets of the SDK calling in the demo.